sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration.md

 At the highest level, configuration is about setting up Splunk to monitor Azure assets within some scope.
 I'll call that the "scope of monitoring" or "monitoring target".
 Usually, I expect that the monitoring target of a data input instance will be all resources within an Azure subscription.
-But, as you'll see on the Azure Configuration page, configuration on the Azure side of things is extremely flexible.
+But, as you'll see on the [[Azure Configuration | configuration-of-azure]] page, configuration on the Azure side of things is extremely flexible.
 Your scope of monitoring for a particular data input instance could be as small as a single resource group or even a single resource.

 Broadly speaking these configuration tasks are: